fcrespel/karaplan/docs/deployment/gcp/gce-classic/README.md

 Before starting, follow the [Build](../build) and [SQL](../sql) guides to create the WAR file and database.

 Then, download the `karaplan-startup.sh` file available in this directory to your computer.
 Update the fields marked `toComplete` with appropriate values using your preferred editor.
+Refer to the main [README](../../../../README.md) file for information about configuring identity providers.

 In the side menu, go to **Storage > Browser**:
 * Select your bucket and enter the `karaplan` folder.